 Other popular methods include self-assessment, line manager and peer feedback.
 Interviews, role-play, and observations are also common.

-Have the learners applied their new knowledge and skills?
+Have the learners shown a positive transfer of learning and applied their new knowledge and skills?
 This is the question that aims to be answered at level 3.

-Are they using the learning and making changes at work?
+Are they using the learning positively and making changes at work?

 To evidence this here are some examples of what could be used: